 Once you have a brand identity set up, it’s time to come up with a strategy that helps you implement your identity.

-Your brand strategy should consist of 3 things: Your target audience, brand positioning, and creative messaging.
+Your brand strategy should consist of 4 things: Your target audience, brand positioning, creative messaging, and brand marketing.

 Without knowing who your brand is targeting, it will be difficult to form connections with your audience.
 So, before creating a strategy, it’s important to focus on your “target market”.